marin117/Gmail-deleter/README.md

 Prerequisites
 -------------

- - Python 2.6 or greater (Python3 recommended)
+ - Python3
- - The [pip](https://pypi.python.org/pypi/pip) package managment tool (for both Python2 and Python3)
+ - The [pip](https://pypi.python.org/pypi/pip) package managment tool for Python3
  - Access to Internet and a web browser
  - A Google account with Gmail account enabled